 Every pro traveler will tell you, don’t check a bag.
-Figure out how to dumb down your travel style and bring only the essentials.
+Determine how to dumb down your travel style and bring only the essentials.

-My trick was that at least once per week on that trip; I booked an Airbnb that had a washing machine.
+My trick was that at least once per week on that trip, I booked an Airbnb that had a washing machine.
 I also wore leggings most of the time.

 You think you will want to have all these cute, stylish outfits to choose from, but in reality, you will want to be comfortable.
-My travel style is simple.
+The best thing about my travel style is that it is simple.
 It’s all black with some different accessories.

-Travel Documents Readiness
+Don’t Forget About Travel Documents Readiness

 Being an organized traveler is essential when tackling a multi-city itinerary.
 If you have never been to the destination before, check to see if you need a visa, how long you can stay, and if you need insurance.

-Again, this might seem like a duh; of course, I would know if I need a visa.
+Again, this might seem like a duh; I would know if I need a visa.
 My advice is to double-check.
 I will reveal my stupidity here, and it’s an embarrassing one.
 Years ago, when I visited Sri Lanka, I needed a visa.
 But I was flying through India, and don’t ask me why, but I thought I just needed a visa for India.

 Travel planning is a lot of work, and even the most obvious requirements slip your mind.

 I have read articles where passengers have been turned away from boarding the plane because the passport name didn’t match the ticket name exactly.

 I know it’s tempting to use that added cost of insurance money for something more exciting, like a more delightful hotel.
 But don’t do it.
 Travel insurance is something that can cover you for an array of issues that could arise.
 The piece of mind is worth every penny.